Steny Hoyer: Domestic issues

 Hoyer supports and has led the Make It In America plan linking the domestic manufacturing industry and overall U.S. economic success.

 Hoyer is pro-choice on abortion rights.
 He voted against the Partial-Birth Abortion Ban Act in 2003.
 (However, at the height of national polarization after the Supreme Court's intention to overturn Roe v.
-Wade leaked, Hoyer controversially endorsed an anti-abortion incumbent House member over his pro-choice primary challenger.)
+Wade leaked, Hoyer controversially endorsed a pro-life incumbent House member over his pro-choice primary challenger.)
 Hoyer supports affirmative action and LGBT rights.
-He is rated F by the NRA, indicating a pro-gun-control voting record.
+He is rated "F" by the NRA Political Victory Fund, indicating that he tends to vote in favor of gun control.

 In 2008, Hoyer said he opposed providing immunity to telecom companies, but then negotiated a bill, which Senators Patrick Leahy and Russ Feingold called a "capitulation", that would provide immunity to any telecom company that had been told by the George W. Bush administration that its actions were legal.
 "No matter how they spin it, this is still immunity", said Kevin Bankston, a senior lawyer for the Electronic Frontier Foundation, a privacy rights group that sued over Bush's wiretapping program.
 "It's not compromise, it's pure theater."

 In June 2010, Hoyer brought up the idea that Congress could temporarily extend middle-class tax cuts set to expire at the end of the year, suggesting that making them permanent would cost too much.
 President Obama wanted to extend them permanently for people making less than $200,000 a year and families making less than $250,000.

 Hoyer voted against the impeachment of President Bill Clinton in 1999.
-In 2019, he voted to impeach President Donald Trump.
-In 2021, Hoyer voted for Trump's second impeachment.
+In 2019 and 2021, Hoyer voted to impeach President Donald Trump.

-In February 2021, Hoyer made a passionate speech in Congress that has been viewed online more than two million times, criticizing a Facebook post by U.S. Representative Marjorie Taylor Greene.
+In February 2021, Hoyer made a speech in Congress that has been viewed online more than two million times, criticizing a Facebook post by U.S. Representative Marjorie Taylor Greene.
 The post featured a gun-toting Greene next to three members of the "Squad"—Representatives Ilhan Omar, Alexandria Ocasio-Cortez, and Rashida Tlaib—with the caption "Democrats' Worst Nightmare".
 In his speech, Hoyer compared Greene's words with those of Representative Steve King, who was removed from the Judiciary and Agriculture Committees in 2019 after comments he made to The New York Times questioning why white supremacy was considered offensive.
-Hoyer said that Greene's words in both that post and others she had made promoting baseless conspiracy theories were far more offensive and incendiary than the comment that led Republicans to strip King of his committee roles.
-He asked his colleagues to on both sides of the aisle to "do the decent thing" and strip Greene of her committee roles.
+Hoyer said that, in both posts, Greene had promoted baseless conspiracy theories far more offensive and incendiary than the comment that led Republicans to strip King of his committee roles.
+He asked his colleagues on both sides of the aisle to "do the decent thing" and strip Greene of her committee roles.
 The vote succeeded, with 11 Republicans joining Democrats to pass the motion to remove.